shidi1985/academic-kickstart/content/home/experience.md

   location = "New Mexico"
   date_start = "2022-08-15"
   date_end = ""
-  description = """Teach and lead research in AI-enabled power and energy systems, digital twins, and resilient cyber-physical infrastructure.
-Principal Investigator of multiple NSF-funded research initiatives.
-Hold Paul W. and Valerie Klipsch Distinguished Professorship.
+  description = """Teach and conduct research in AI-enabled power and energy systems, digital twins, and resilient cyber-physical infrastructure.
+Principal Investigator of multi-million-dollar NSF-, DOE-, and state-funded research initiatives.
+Hold the Paul W. and Valerie Klipsch Distinguished Professorship."""
-"""

 +++